jsdelivr/jsdelivr/Privacy Policy - jsdelivr.net.md

 resolve disputes, and enforce our legal agreements and policies.

 Prospect One will also retain non-aggragated Usage Data for internal analysis purposes.
-Non-aggragated Usage Data is generally retained for a shorter period of time, except when this data is used to strengthen the security or to improve the functionality of our Service, or we are legally obligated to retain this data for longer time periods.
+Non-aggragated Usage Data is retained for a shorter period of time, until it's analysed and deleted, except when this data is used to strengthen the security or to improve the functionality of our Service, or we are legally obligated to retain this data for longer time periods.